T Coronae Borealis: Description

-T CrB is a binary system containing a large cool component and a smaller hot component.
+Like all novae, T CrB is a binary system containing a large cool component and a smaller hot component.
 The cool component is a red giant that transfers material to the hot component.
-The hot component is a white dwarf surrounded by an accretion disc, all hidden inside a dense cloud of material from the red giant.
+The hot component, which initially was the most massive and brightest of the two stars, is now a white dwarf surrounded by an accretion disc, all hidden inside a dense cloud of material from the red giant.
 When the system is quiescent, the red giant dominates the visible light output and the system appears as an M3 giant.
 The hot component contributes some emission and dominates the ultraviolet output.
-During outbursts, the transfer of material to the hot component increases greatly, the hot component expands, and the luminosity of the system increases by orders of magnitude.
+During outbursts, the transfer of material to the hot component increases greatly, the hot component expands, and the overall luminosity of the system increases by orders of magnitude.